 A town of 12,000 saints

-Where time moved slowly, the air smelled like bread and prayer, and I first learned how to want more.
+Where the air smelled like bread and prayer, and a girl was already dreaming of somewhere else.

 There was a bell that rang every hour in Lagoa Dourada.

 It came from the main church at the top of the hill, the one that loomed over the town like a stern but loving grandmother.
-Every hour, on the dot, the bell rang.
-And at six o’clock, it played Ave Maria, as if to remind us to pause, to breathe, to remember where we were.
+Every hour, on the dot, the bell rang, and at six o’clock, it played Ave Maria.

-Lagoa Dourada had about 12,000 people when I lived there.
-But it felt smaller, because no one was ever just themselves.
-You were always someone’s daughter, someone’s niece, someone’s classmate’s cousin.
+Lagoa Dourada had about 12,000 people when I lived there, but it felt smaller than that.
+No one was ever just themselves: you were somebody’s daughter, or somebody’s cousin’s classmate, and everyone already knew which.
 Even strangers came with footnotes: “He married Dona Maria’s granddaughter,” or “She’s from the farm next to João’s land.”

-And a bakery near the highway, where I’d go every morning to buy bread: warm, wrapped in soft, greying brown paper.
-I’d be waiting for the attendant and staring outside, watching the buses pass, full of people I’d never meet, going places I couldn’t yet imagine.
-I used to wonder what their lives were like.
-What language they were speaking.
-If they knew how lucky they were to be going somewhere else.
+And a bakery near the highway, where I’d go every morning to buy bread, warm and wrapped in brown paper.
+I’d wait for the attendant and stare outside, watching the buses pass, full of people I’d never meet, going places I couldn’t yet imagine.
+I used to wonder what their lives were like, what language they were speaking, if they knew how lucky they were to be going somewhere else.

 I’d been dreaming of leaving since I was small.

 Part of it was the books.
-My mom was an avid reader of Barbara Cartland romances: tales of castles and dukes and piano recitals in faraway places.
-She’d read them first, vetting them to make sure they were “clean enough,” and then hand them to me.
+My mom was an avid reader of Barbara Cartland romances: tales of castles and dukes, piano recitals in places I’d never heard of.
+She read them first, made sure they were “clean enough,” and only then passed them down to me.
 She even clipped pictures of castles from magazines and tucked them in between pages.

 🎵 Listen to the song that grew from these memories: In the Corners